 A good freelance blog writer can be hard to find.

-It’s less expensive to hire freelance writers than to maintain an in-house content creation team.
+Sometimes it’s better to outsource your content creation than maintain an in-house content creation team.

 For every full-timer you hire, you need to pay their salary, benefits, taxes, and office expenses.
 According to Zippia, providing benefits to employees costs companies 25% to 40% of a new employee’s salary.